Saturation diving: Economics

+Although the costs are high there are several compelling benefits that can justify the investment for some types of operations.

+A big advantage is increased operational efficiency.
+Productive working time is greatly enhanced when the decompression time is moved to the end of the job, allowing workers to spend more time on the task, particularly on complex projects, where knowledge and experience on the particular task is retained within the working group.

+The controlled saturation living environment, although stressful and relatively uncomfortable, is less stressful and uncomfortable than the surface oriented alternative, and the safety advantage of a single slow decompression minimises health related hazards and risks.

+Saturation diving also allows work at depths that would not be possible by surface oriented diving due to health limits on the speed of compression to those depths.

+Of the 3,300 commercial divers employed in the United States in 2015, 336 were saturation divers.
+Special training and certification is required, as the activity is inherently hazardous, and a set of standard operating procedures, emergency procedures, and a range of specialised equipment is used to control the risk, that require consistently correct performance by all the members of an extended diving team.
+The combination of relatively large skilled personnel requirements, complex engineering, and bulky, heavy equipment required to support a saturation diving project make it an expensive diving mode, but it allows direct human intervention at places that would not otherwise be practical, and where it is applied, it is generally more economically viable than other options, if such exist.

 In arts and media

-For saturation diving in fiction, see Pressure (2015), The Abyss (1989), Sphere (1987), Goliath Awaits (1981), Dykket (The Dive) (1989), Pioneer (Pionér) (2013) and The Neptune Factor (1973).
+For saturation diving in fiction, see:

-In 2019, Netflix released Last Breath, a documentary which tells the story of Chris Lemons, a saturation diver who survived 30 minutes without a surface-supplied breathing gas supply after the vessel's dynamic positioning system failed during a storm, setting off a red alert.
+In 2019, Netflix released Last Breath, a documentary which tells the story of Chris Lemons, a saturation diver who survived 38 minutes without a surface-supplied breathing gas supply after the vessel's dynamic positioning system failed during a storm, setting off a red alert.
 The two working divers started returning to the bell, but the ship drifted from the work site, dragging the bell with it, and his umbilical was snagged and severed under the load.
 He was able to return to the workplace using his bailout set, so was easily found by an ROV from the ship, but his bailout gas was insufficient for the time it took to get the ship back on position for a rescue attempt from the bell.
 Although presumed dead by support crew aboard the vessel, he was recovered by the second diver and successfully resuscitated in the bell.
 It has been hypothesised that his survival may have been a result of hypothermia, high partial pressure of oxygen in the bailout gas, or a combination.
 The ROV video footage shows him twitching while unconscious, which is consistent with an oxygen toxicity blackout.